bixb922/crank-organ/doc-software/README.md

 The music player will automatically recognize either the .mid file or the .mid.gz file and decompress on the fly if necessary.

 Use ```compress_midi.py --help``` for help with the utility program.
-Input and output folder name need to be specified only once because they are kept in ```compress_midi.json``` in your current folder on the PC.
+Input and output folder name need to be specified only once because they are kept in ```compress_midi.json``` in the current folder on the PC.

 Average compression for my 300+ MIDI files is to 40% of the original size, considering that the allocation unit of the flash is blocks of 4096 bytes.

-There is an additional feature of compress_midi.py: it leaves a file named ```setlist_2.json```in the compressed file folder.
-This can be uploaded together with the MIDI files (with the same upload in file manager).
-Then recall the stored playlist in the Play page and you will have a number 2 setlist of the last 2 weeks of modifications.
+There is an additional feature of compress_midi.py: it leaves a file named ```setlist_9.json```in the compressed file folder.
+This can be uploaded together with the MIDI files (with the same upload operation in the file manager).
+Then recall the stored playlist in the Play page and you will have a number 9 setlist of the last 2 or 3 weeks of modifications.
 This allows to check and play recent tunes.

 ## SD card